abommana20/TIFS_CODE/README.md

    - **Details:** For installation and usage instructions, please refer to the README within the directory.

 2. **Hessian Sensitivity**
-   - **Purpose:** Calculates the Hessian scores at each tile and crossbar level.
+   - **Purpose:** Calculates the Hessian scores at each crossbar level.
    - **Details:** Detailed setup and implementation guidelines are provided in the directory’s README file.

 3. **Hotspot**